Jeosas/nixos-machines/templates/rust/README.md

 ```

 > It is recommended to gitignore `.envrc` and its `.direnv` directory, as it can be used to set personal environment settings.
-> Also it is prefered to not add it to the remote `.gitignore` file but to the local `.git/info/exclude` one.
+> Also it is preferred to not add it to the remote `.gitignore` file but to the local `.git/info/exclude` one.

 ## Environment settings